 Waveform charts can display single or multiple plots.
 The below Figure shows the elements of a multiplot waveform chart.
 Two plots are displayed: Raw Data and Running Avg.
 The waveform chart maintains a history of data or buffers from previous updates.

 If you would like to Enrich your career with an Android certified professional, then visit Mindmajix - A Global online training platform: “LabVIEW training” Course.This course will help you to achieve excellence in this domain.

 You can wire a scalar output directly to a waveform chart.
-The waveform chart terminal shown in below Figure matches the input data type.
-If you pass the chart a single value or multiple values at a time, LabVIEW interprets the data as points on the chart and increments the x index by one starting at x = 0.
+The waveform chart terminal shown below Figure matches the input data type.
+If you pass the chart a single value or multiple values at a time, LABVIEW interprets the data as points on the chart and increments the x index by one starting at x = 0.
 The chart treats these inputs as new data for a single plot.
-The waveform chart accepts the waveform data type which carries the data, start time and delta t of a waveform.
+The waveform chart accepts the WAVEFORM DATA TYPE which carries the data, start time, and delta t of a waveform.
 Use the Build Waveform function to plot time on the x-axis of the chart and automatically use the correct interval between markers on the x-scale of the chart.
-A waveform that specifies t0 and a single-element Y array is useful for plotting data that is not evenly sampled because each data point has its own time stamp.
+A waveform that specifies t0 and a single-element Y array is useful for plotting data that is not evenly sampled because each data point has its own timestamp.

 Waveform charts can display multiple plots together using the Bundle function located on the CLUSTER palette.
 In the below Figure, the Bundle function bundles the outputs of the three VIs to plot on the waveform chart.
 The waveform chart terminal changes to match the output of the Bundle function.
 To add more plots, use the positioning tool to resize the Bundle function.